 Travelling to see Mika’s North-American Tour to Boston and New York in October 2009 was definitely one of my best travelling decisions ever.
 Not only Mika wise, I really enjoyed the whole trip and my short holidays in New York.
-I had always wanted to see New York, but I never had a good enough reason to make it happen before these gigs.
-This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do (meaning direct flights and a very nice hotel).
+I had always wanted to see New York, but never had a good enough reason to make it happen before these gigs.
+This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do.

 I met some incredible people during my trip.
-It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?!).
+It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?).
 It is quite the opposite.
-We got so much help from some people we met and seeing that kindness was just mind-blowing.
+We got so much help from people we met and everyone was really kind.

 I realized only later that the North-American Tour was my only chance to see some songs from TBWKTM live (see below One Foot Boy and Pick Up Off the Floor from Orpheum Theater, Boston).
-Mika simply stopped performing these songs during 2010 European tours.
+Mika didn’t perform these songs during 2010 European tours.
 Also, I still think that the versions he did for songs like I See You and Touches You in Boston and New York are the best/one of the best versions I have ever seen.
-I will write more about Touches You later.

 Both gigs were very good, but the Boston gig will always be one of my favorite ever experiences.
 Mika was in a weird, funny and very relaxed mood.
 It was an excellent concert, I loved every second of it.
 The North-American Tour had a theme “1955”.
-I made a thank you card using old magazines from that year and gave it to him after the Boston gig, and funnily enough I found this vid later and saw myself giving my card (lol, you can see me only during a few seconds, time 1:10).
+I made a thank you card using old magazines from that year and gave it to Mika after the Boston gig.

 Lovely memories.
-Even the worst ever security in New York makes me smile when I think about it a year and a half later.
+Even the worst ever security in New York makes me smile when I think about later.
 For some reason NYC security guys didn’t trust me at all.
-I can assure you that I’m totally harmless looking, moderately calm woman.
-The security kept checking my ticket (my first row ticket which I showed them several times) over and over again and I missed one whole song (Blue Eyes) because of them.
-I saw a lot of male fans in front row, dancing and jumping, some of them even drunken, and the security kept harassing me?
-My husband finds it still amusing and says every security knows the most harmless looking ones are always the most dangerous.
-I blame my lucky perfume, or the lack of it (it’s a long story, I might do a Sunday blog about it).
-New York, I have forgiven you that already, can’t wait to see you again.
+I’m a harmless looking, calm woman.
+Yet the security kept checking my first row ticket over and over again and I missed one whole song (Blue Eyes) because of that.
+I saw a lot of male fans in front row, dancing and jumping, some of them even drunk, and the security kept bothering me?
+My husband finds it still amusing and says every security knows the harmless looking ones are always the most dangerous ones.